rackerlabs/support-how-to/content/cloud-servers/getting-started-with-glusterfs-considerations-and-installation.md

     gluster volume add-brick gvol0 replica 5 gluster5:/var/lib/gvol0/brick5

-The `add-brick` command can also be used to change the layout of your volume; for example, to change a two-node Distributed volume into a four-node Distributed-Replicated volume.
+YOu can use the `add-brick` command to change the layout of your volume, for example, to change a two-node distributed volume into a four-node distributed-replicated volume.
 After such an operation, you must rebalance your volume.
 New files are automatically created on the new nodes, but the old ones do not get moved.

     gluster volume add-brick gvol0 replica 2 \
     gluster5:/var/lib/gvol0/brick5 ;